encukou/cpython/Doc/c-api/stable.rst

 are private API that can change without notice even in patch releases.
-If you need to use this API, consider reaching out to `CPython developers <mailto:capi-sig@python.org>`_ to discusss adding external API for your use case.
+If you need to use this API, consider reaching out to `CPython developers <mailto:capi-sig@python.org>`_ to discusss adding public API for your use case.

 .. _unstable-c-api: